eriksquires/VaesSubgroups/DEPENDENCIES.md

 If you have insurmountable Quarto problems you will find test versions of the plots at the end of summarize_vaes_csv_by_symptom_domain.R.

+I have not tested on OSX, but it's usually pretty good when it comes to R and OS package availability.

 ## Windows

 If you are using R in Windows and are happy with it this repo shouldn't pose a challenge, but I've not tested it, so am not sure all the dependencies are available.
 I used the **here** library for file IO in an OS agnostic fashion so hopefully paths will be handled transparently.